 1. Power switch Press once to switch power on; press again to switch power off.
-See "Power-On the Oscilloscope" on page 25.
+See "Power-On the Oscilloscope" on page 32.
 2. Softkeys The functions of these keys change based upon the menus shown on the display directly above the keys.
 The Back/Up key moves up in the softkey menu hierarchy.
 At the top of the hierarchy, the Back/Up key turns the menus off, and oscilloscope information is shown instead.
 3. [Intensity] key Press the key to illuminate it.
 When illuminated, turn the Entry knob to adjust waveform intensity.
 You can vary the intensity control to bring out signal detail, much like an analog oscilloscope.
 Digital channel waveform intensity is not adjustable.
-More details about using the Intensity control to view signal detail are on "To adjust waveform intensity" on page 107.
+More details about using the Intensity control to view signal detail are on "To adjust waveform intensity" on page 153.

 4. Entry knob The Entry knob is used to select items from menus and to change values.
 The function of the Entry knob changes based upon the current menu and softkey selections.
-Note that the curved arrow symbol \textcircled above the entry knob illuminates whenever the entry knob can be used to select a value.
-Also, note that when the Entry knob \textcircled symbol appears on a softkey, you can use the Entry knob, to select values.
+Note that the curved arrow symbol above the entry knob illuminates whenever the entry knob can be used to select a value.
+Also, note that when the Entry knob symbol appears on a softkey, you can use the Entry knob, to select values.
 Often, rotating the Entry knob is enough to make a selection.
 Sometimes, you can push the Entry knob to enable or disable a selection.
 Pushing the Entry knob also makes popup menus disappear.
-5. Tools keys The Tools keys consist of: [Utility] key - Press this key to access the Utility Menu, which lets you configure the oscilloscope's I/O settings, use the file explorer, set preferences, access the service menu, and choose other options.
-See Chapter 20, "Utility Settings," starting on page 241.
-[Quick Action] key - Press this key to perform the selected quick action: measure all snapshot, print, save, recall, freeze display. and more.
-See "Configuring the [Quick Action] Key" on page 256.
-[Analyze] key - Press this key to access analysis features like mask testing (see Chapter 15, "Mask Testing," starting on page 195), trigger level setting, measurement threshold setting, or Video trigger automatic set up and display.
-[Wave Gen] key - Press this key to access waveform generator functions.
-See Chapter 17, "Waveform Generator," starting on page 211.
+5. Waveform keys [Analyze] key - Press this key to access analysis features like: Trigger level setting.
+Measurement threshold setting.
+Video trigger automatic set up and display.
+The DSOX4USBSQ USB 2.0 signal quality analysis application.
+Mask testing (see Chapter 15, "Mask Testing," starting on page 273).
+The DSOX4PWR power measurement and analysis application.
+Digital voltmeter (DVM) (see Chapter 16, "Digital Voltmeter and Counter," starting on page 287).
+The [Acquire] key lets you select Normal, Peak Detect, Averaging, or High Resolution acquisition modes (see "Selecting the Acquisition Mode" on page 221) and use segmented memory (see "Acquiring to Segmented Memory" on page 230).
+The [Display] key lets you access the menu where you can enable persistence (see "To set or clear persistence" on page 155), clear the display, and adjust the display grid (graticule) intensity (see "To adjust the grid intensity" on page 157).
+[Touch] key - Press this key to disable/enable the touchscreen.
 6. Trigger controls These controls determine how the oscilloscope triggers to capture data.
-See Chapter 10, "Triggers," starting on page 119 and Chapter 11, "Trigger Mode/Coupling," starting on page 141.
+See Chapter 10, "Triggers," starting on page 169 and Chapter 11, "Trigger Mode/Coupling," starting on page 207.